khansaadbinhasan/khansaadbinhasan.github.io/projects.md

 ## Stock Prediction Using Twitter

+As part of my minor project, built a stock prediction model.
+The model correlated the stock market and sentiment from twitter data.

 <div class="iframely-embed">

-	<p>As part of my minor project, built a stock prediction model.
-The model correlated the stock market and sentiment from twitter data.</p>

 	<div class="iframely-responsive" style="height: 140px; padding-bottom: 0;">
 		<a href="https://github.com/khansaadbinhasan/Stock-Prediction" data-iframely-url="//cdn.iframe.ly/keW8hsa"></a>